opendarkeden/server/docker_install.md

 make
 ```

-and you can add `-j 8` to the `make` command.
+and you can add `-j 8` to the `make` command to accelerate the building process if you're using a 8-core machine.

-When the build process finish, you can exit docker, and you can see loginserver/sharedserver/gameserver in the bin/ directory.
+When the build process finish, exit docker, and loginserver/sharedserver/gameserver are generated in the bin/ directory.

 ## Run the binary (development mode)